JUMP TO CONTENT

 Why Waihi?

-In addition to the current Martha Underground Mine, OceanaGold is also proposing to extend the life of mining in Waihi through the development of two exciting new projects: The Waihi North Project and The Martha Open Pit Project
+In addition to the current Martha Underground Mine, OceanaGold is also proposing to extend the life of mining in Waihi through the development of two exciting new projects: The Waihi North Project and The Martha Open Pit Project.
+The Martha Mine is one of the most well-known parts of the Waihi Gold Mine, and it has been one of the most significant gold mines in the country.

 Tight-Knit Community Feel